-The troubleshooting procedure contained in this paragraph is to be used to locate the cause of an EMER OFF condition.
-Directions are given which locate a fault to the PCB level or component level as appropriate.
+In the case of an EMER OFF condition, follow these directions to locate a fault to the PCB level or component level as appropriate.
 Do not use this procedure unless instructed to do so by the performance check flow chart.